Refer to the following list for specific disposal information:

 3. No solvent or metal contamination is permitted for drain disposal.

 NOTE: The use of chromic acid or Chromerge® is strongly discouraged by Research Safety.
 If used, these cleaning solutions must be collected through the third rinse.
-Contact Research Safety for recommendations on alternatives.

 - Dispose of unused/unwanted acrylamide powder or opened liquid as hazardous waste.